 A Guide to Marketing Analytics

 Marketers are always trying to improve, grow, and reach more customers.
 What’s the best way to do that?
 Well, you certainly have to start with a great product or service, but you also need data.
-Data that tells you what’s working, who your customers should be, and where to focus your marketing resources.
+Data analytics in marketing tells you what’s working, who your customers should be, and where to focus your marketing resources.

 What is marketing analytics?

-Marketing analytics is the use and study of data related to marketing activities.
-Marketing analytics is used to determine the success of past campaigns in terms of ROI, conversions, customer behavior and preferences, and organic traffic.
-By analyzing the data regarding past campaigns using marketing analytics, marketing departments should be able to use patterns or trends to improve marketing activities, resource allocation, and campaign planning.
+Marketing data analytics is the use and study of data related to marketing activities.
+Data analytics in marketing is used to determine the success of past campaigns in terms of ROI, conversions, customer behavior and preferences, and organic traffic.
+By analyzing the data regarding past campaigns using marketing analytics, marketing departments should be able to use patterns or trends to improve activities, resource allocation, and campaign planning.

 The marketing data analytics sphere usually includes three components: analyzing the present, reporting on the past, and predicting for the future.

-- Analyzing the present: Marketers need to analyze data from current campaigns and activities in order to get a clear picture of where the marketing activities stand and to compare them to past campaigns.
-In this case, they’ll be focused on website traffic and sources for it, and social media engagement and click-throughs, as well as the current state of the sales pipeline and revenue metrics.
+- Analyzing the present: Marketers need to assess marketing analytics from current campaigns and activities in order to get a clear picture of where the marketing activities stand and to compare them to past campaigns.
+In this case, they’ll be focused on website traffic and sources for it, social media engagement and click-throughs, as well as the current state of the sales pipeline and revenue metrics.

-- Reporting on the past: Marketing departments also rely on reported analytics at the completion of campaigns, focusing on information like lead conversion, customer lifetime value, and sales funnel churn rate.
+- Reporting on the past: Marketing departments also rely on reported marketing data analytics at the completion of campaigns, focusing on information such as lead conversion, customer lifetime value, and sales funnel churn rate.

-- Predicting for the future: Finally, marketing departments rely on analytics to plan successful future marketing activities.
-This type of analytics will include lead scoring, targeted content distribution, and up-selling readiness and relies on data sets as well as modeling and AI.
+- Predicting for the future: Finally, marketing departments rely on marketing analytics to plan future projects.
+This type of data analytics in marketing will include lead scoring, targeted content distribution, and upselling readiness and relies on datasets as well as modeling and AI.

 Why is marketing analytics important?

-Marketing analytics gives marketers the information they need to plan successful marketing campaigns and carry out activities that will help them reach their strategic goals.
-Without marketing analytics, marketing departments would be reliant on guesswork or anecdotal evidence to make choices about how to spend the marketing budget, what channels to use to promote their brand, and what customers to target to reach the best outcome.
+Marketing analytics gives marketers the insights they need to plan successful campaigns and carry out activities that will help them reach their strategic goals.
+Without marketing data analytics, marketing departments would be reliant on guesswork or anecdotal evidence to make choices about how to spend the budget, what channels to use to promote their brand, and what customers to target to reach the best outcome.

 Who uses marketing analytics?

-Every member of the marketing team can use some form of data analytics in marketing.
-When the chief marketing officer and top-level managers are putting together the company’s marketing strategy, they’ll use marketing analytics to design the right strategy.
+Every member of the marketing team can use some form of marketing analytics.
+When the chief marketing officer and top-level managers are putting together the company’s marketing strategy, they’ll use marketing data analytics to design the right strategy.
 When a marketing manager is putting together the marketing plan, they’ll use marketing analytics to determine which channels should receive the most focus when it comes to content distribution.
 When an SEO specialist is creating a plan for keyword optimization, they’ll use marketing analytics to choose the correct keywords to include and important competitor behavior.

-In short, every marketer can benefit from using marketing analytics if they take the right actions based on marketing analytics information.
+In short, every marketer can benefit from using data analytics in marketing if they take the right actions based on marketing analytics information.